EDI-N/Docs_en/docs/Legal_info/Rules.rst

 * Choose an additional tariff package by the end of the current month;
 * Replenishment the Personal Account for the required amount.

-If the User does not use the tariff package change or does not choose an additional tariff package by the end of the current month, then out-of-limit options will be debited from the Personal Account on the 01st of the following month in UAH at the exchange rate of the National Bank of Ukraine on the date of the out-of-limit option + 3%.
+If the User does not use the tariff package change or does not choose an additional tariff package by the end of the current month, then out-of-limit options will be debited from the Personal Account on the 01st of the following month according to the cost of the out-of-limit option specified in the description of the tariff package.
 In case of debt (negative balance on the Personal Account) - access is blocked until the debt will be closed.
 Access is blocked even if the next period was previously paid.

 8 Platform service support
 ===============================================================